Yoda: Creation

 The Star Wars franchise was created by George Lucas, who wrote and directed the original Star Wars film (1977).
 (Note: Originally titled Star Wars, the film was later retitled Star Wars: Episode IV—A New Hope.)
 He created the character Obi-Wan Kenobi as a mentor for Luke Skywalker, and originally planned for Obi-Wan to continue training Luke in the sequel, The Empire Strikes Back.
 However, Lucas ultimately decided that Obi-Wan would die in the first film.
 Lucas then introduced a new mentor character, who was originally a diminutive frog-like creature called "Minch Yoda".
 The name "Yoda" was chosen because Lucas envisioned the character as a "little Dalai Lama", and he wanted him to have an "Eastern-sounding" name.
 One of the film's screenwriters, Lawrence Kasdan, said that Yoda was based on Shimada, the lead samurai from the 1954 Akira Kurosawa film Seven Samurai.
 According to Lucas, the narrative goal of Yoda's design was to teach Luke "to respect everybody and pay attention to the poorest person".
-Lucas wanted the Jedi Master to be the "exact opposite" of what audiences would expect.
+Lucas wanted Yoda to be the "exact opposite" of what audiences would expect.

 The film's visual effects art director, Joe Johnston, sketched hundreds of different versions of Yoda.
 The design that Lucas finally settled on was described by Johnston as a combination of a leprechaun, a troll and a gnome.
 Lucas gave Yoda a backward speech pattern because he felt the character needed a unique way of speaking that was more dramatic than an accent.
-The filmmakers considered several ways of portraying Yoda before they decided on a sophisticated puppet.
-These potential methods included dressing a monkey, a child or a dwarf in a Yoda costume, or using stop-motion animation.
-(Note: For wide shots of Yoda moving around, the dwarf actor Deep Roy wore a Yoda suit.)